 After this course the birth is already some months ago and maybe you feel top fit again.
 Maybe you already did a lot of sports before and during your pregnancy and can’t wait to go jogging again or to see your friends in the CrossFit Box.
 Maybe it is also sport that helps you to find a mental balance to your mum’s everyday life.

 My tips to decide if you are ready for more intensive sports:

 - The first 12 weeks after birth are NOT there to think about your own figure.
-During this time you should rest as much as possible, do some light pelvic floor exercises, carry as little as possible and start some expert led postnatal training.
+During this time you should rest as much as possible, do some light pelvic floor exercises, carry as little as possible and start some expert led postnatal training - one-on-one.

 - If you had a pelvic floor injury at birth (tear, incision) you should wait at least 6 months time before you go jogging or do other high impact sports.
 The tissue needs at least that long to regenerate.